FarronF/limerick-council-meetings/meetings/2021/10/18-Monthly Meeting of Metropolitan District of Limerick/Minutes Monthly - Monthly Meeting of Metropolitan District of Limerick - 20th September 2021.md

 **REPLY**: An extensive adaption of Barrow House has been underway for the past number of

 months.
-Some delays were experienced due to Covid restrictions during this period.--- 10
+Some delays were experienced due to Covid restrictions during this period.
+---
+10

 The challenge presented by the project was to adapt an existing building that was vacant